Risk Management

 Working rights

-• If there is a mistake in the contractor's works safety, it will affect the goodwill.
+• If there are loopholes in the contractor's works safety, it will affect goodwill.

 • Discriminatory treatment in remuneration, benefits, promotions, raises, tenure, trainings, working conditions or employment rights due to gender, age, marital status, race or disability.
 The company's discriminatory practices result in legal violations, leading to reputational damage and government penalties.